Spodumene: Economic importance

-In 2016, the price was forecast to be $500–600/ton for years to come.
-However, price spiked above $800 in January 2018, and production increased more than consumption, reducing the price to $400 in September 2020.
+In 2016, the price of spodumene concentrate was forecast to be $500–600/ton for years to come.
+However, price spiked above $800 in January 2018, and production increased more than consumption, resulting in the price declining to $400 by September 2020.

 World production of lithium via spodumene was around 80,000 metric tonnes per annum in 2018, primarily from the Greenbushes pegmatite of Western Australia and from some Chinese and Chilean sources.
-The Talison Minerals mine in Greenbushes, Western Australia (involving Tianqi Lithium, Albemarle Corporation and Global Advanced Metals), is reported to be the world's 2nd largest and to have the highest grade of ore at 2.4% Li2O (2012 figures).
+The Talison Minerals mine in Greenbushes, Western Australia (involving Tianqi Lithium, Albemarle Corporation, and Global Advanced Metals), is reported to be the world's second-largest and to have the highest grade of ore at 2.4% Li2O (2012 figures).

-In 2020, Australia expanded spodumene mining to become the leading lithium producing country in the world.
+In 2020, Australia expanded spodumene mining to become the leading lithium-producing country in the world.